vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 A Fireside member's house was targeted.
 Fire, just like the other arsons.
 But this was someone's home.
 Jerri was there to save the woman and child trapped inside.
 But what if she wasn't?

 Andrew Scott, owner of The Picnic Basket, along with some other business owners have decided to retaliate after hearing that a Fireside member's house was the target of arson.
 Armed with a list of locations and some gasoline, Fireside is going to burn.
+Did they do this?

+The Company ordered the arsons.
+Nemesis burned down the Fireside house.
 ## Fireside
 Ezra, Luca, Damon, and Joe are a couple of guys that grew up together in the same neighborhood.
 Ezra used to light fires, and the boys would watch.
 They became closer, but they grew older too.
 Their lives went on different routes.
 Ezra and Damon became criminals, while Luca and Joe lived ordinary lives.